 The agile approach allows a company to swiftly deal with bugs and glitches, both in the product and the production software.
 Combining swift feedback sessions with long-term work divided for short-term runs reduces business risk and allows teams to approach challenges more flexibly.
 From the client’s point of view, working with an agile company means having the ability to adjust and modify the product throughout the production cycle.

-For one of our clients we built a CI/CD solution with open source components, making it transparent and easy to modify both by our experts and the client’s own IT team.
+For one of our clients we built a CI/CD system with open source components, making it transparent and easy to modify both by our experts and the client’s own IT team.

 The solution was designed and built in parallel with consulting on business process redesign.
 It not only fulfilled its role but also was leveraged to implement innovations in the company.

 With the new CI/CD solution, companies can manage the risk hidden in technical debt.
-The main advantages of the solution include:
+The main business benefits of CI/CD include:

 - Quality delivered on time – the new solution reduced the testing time and improve the quality of the product delivered.